hamishivi/hamishivi.github.io/readme.md

-[] The green first letter plugin for more titles, programmatically set (if this is possible) [] make the light/dark change less hacky, ideally using css vars and not the current dual-sheet setup (I'm lazy) [] general improvements to the notion import process to make it more seamless.
+[] The green first letter plugin for more titles, programmatically set (if this is possible) [] make the light/dark change less hacky, ideally using css vars and not the current dual-sheet setup (I'm lazy)